Codiegirl/Boolean/README.md

 # Boolean
-Solved problem check if a value is classified as a boolean primitive.
+Solved problem to check if a value is classified as a boolean primitive.
 Return true or false.
+Comments are added.